Campo Entrincheirado: Development

 The main means established for the defence of the capital was the Campo Entrincheirado, which involved developing a fortification system that followed the city’s perimeter at that time.
 To this end, several new and modern fortifications were built and existing ones, in one case dating back to the 16th century, were upgraded.
 The forts were equipped with modern artillery pieces and connected by roads and by telephone and telegraph networks that were quite advanced for the time.
 From 1899, the Campo Entrincheirado became a separate military command, permanently organized on a war footing, whose commander was a general, reporting directly to the Minister of War.
 With headquarters at the Monsanto Fort, considered the essential stronghold of the system, the Campo Entrincheirado was to be manned by a permanent staff of 25,000, consisting of infantry, artillery and engineering troops.
 In event of attack it was envisaged that these would be reinforced by other troops garrisoned in the Lisbon area.

 Subsequent use

 After the First World War, the defensive concept of a fixed defence, on which the Campo Entrincheirado was based, became obsolete.
 During World War II some of the facilities were used for anti-aircraft positions.
-After that war some of the coastal fortifications remained active, the last one being deactivated in 1999.
-Over time, the forts took on new functions, which now include housing the national archives, a museum, the offices of the Serviço de Informações de Segurança the Portuguese Security and Intelligence Service, and two prisons.
+After that war some of the coastal fortifications were adapted to form part of the Barron Plan group of artillery batteries, the last one being deactivated in 1998.
+Over time, the forts took on new functions, which now include housing the national archives, a museum, the offices of the Serviço de Informações de Segurança (Portuguese Security and Intelligence Service), and two prisons.